rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 > When using a URL with multiple parameters joined by ampersands (&), surround the entire URL with double quotes (") to avoid errors, the quote ensures that it treats entire URL as string.
 For example: `npm run cli -- -u "https://example.com?param1=value1&param2=value2"`.

 > [!WARNING]
 > The technology analysis may not be accurate for all sites.
-We recommend manual analysis of technologies used on the site for a more accurate report.
+We recommend a manual analysis of technologies used on the site for a more precise report.

 ### CLI Use Cases